SeiwonPark/airquality/README.md

 <br/>

 ### 5.3 Run ***`main.ino`***
-_NOTE: Make sure that Arduino is connected with your computer correctly and that port and others are set in consistent with **4.
-Arduino Connection**._
+_NOTE: Make sure that Arduino is connected correctly with your computer and that port and others are set in consistent with **4.
+Arduino Connection**_.

 #### 5.3.1 Code Refactoring